 Both the Chase Sapphire Preferred and Chase Sapphire Reserve are part of Chase’s Ultimate Rewards family of cards.
 You can always redeem Ultimate Rewards points for cash back at a value of 1 cent per point, but you can get much more value for your points by redeeming them in other ways.

 When you redeem Ultimate Rewards points for travel using the Chase travel portal, you’ll get 1.25 cents per point in value with the Sapphire Preferred and 1.5 cents per point with the Sapphire Reserve.
 That’s as much as 50% more value versus just using the points for cash back.

-Plus, now through September 30, 2021, you can also use the issuer’s “Pay Yourself Back” tool to redeem your Chase points for purchases made at grocery stores, dining establishments (including delivery and takeout) and home improvement stores.
+Plus, you can also use the issuer’s “Pay Yourself Back” tool to redeem your Chase points for purchases you make with either card in a set of categories that rotate.
+The categories for both cards include Airbnb and Away through awaytravel.com right now, and also at dining establishments (including delivery and takeout) with the Sapphire Reserve.
 You’ll even get the same value for your points this way as you do when you redeem them for travel with Chase.

 Is the Chase Sapphire Preferred or Chase Sapphire Reserve right for you?

 One thing to keep in mind with all Chase credit cards — including these two cards — is that they’re subject to what’s colloquially known as the “5/24” rule.
 This means that if you’ve gotten five or more credit cards across all banks in the last 24 months you won’t be able to get a new credit card from Chase.
 You also can’t have both a Sapphire Preferred and a Sapphire Reserve at the same time.